core-infra-svcs/dashboard-api-go/client/docs/InlineResponse20035Products.md

 `func (o *InlineResponse20035Products) HasSensor() bool`

 HasSensor returns a boolean if a field has been set.

-### GetCloudGateway

-`func (o *InlineResponse20035Products) GetCloudGateway() InlineResponse20035ProductsWireless`

-GetCloudGateway returns the CloudGateway field if non-nil, zero value otherwise.

-### GetCloudGatewayOk

-`func (o *InlineResponse20035Products) GetCloudGatewayOk() (*InlineResponse20035ProductsWireless, bool)`

-GetCloudGatewayOk returns a tuple with the CloudGateway field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCloudGateway

-`func (o *InlineResponse20035Products) SetCloudGateway(v InlineResponse20035ProductsWireless)`

-SetCloudGateway sets CloudGateway field to given value.

-### HasCloudGateway

-`func (o *InlineResponse20035Products) HasCloudGateway() bool`

-HasCloudGateway returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)